boost your mental health

 The Fall Season is Great for Your Mental and Physical Health!

-It’s important to embrace all seasons.
-This helps us live in the present and focus on the things we are grateful for at the moment.
-Below are some of the best reasons why autumn is a season that can boost your mental, physical, spiritual and emotional health.
+While the official start to autumn doesn’t begin until September 23rd, here are some of the best reasons why autumn is a season that can boost your mental, physical, spiritual, and emotional health.

-Fall activities are opportunities for fitness and socialization.
+1. Fall activities are opportunities for fitness and socialization.

-There are many fall-specific activities to enjoy from late August to early November, such as apple picking, pumpkin picking, raking fall leaves, etc. All these activities get you outdoors and burning calories.
+There are many fall-specific activities to enjoy from late August to early November, such as apple picking, pumpkin picking, raking fall leaves, etc. All these activities get you outdoors and burn calories.
 They tend to be things you do with others, too, so you can squeeze in quality time with family and friends.
 I love to take long road rides and train with my cycling group!

-Seasonal fruits and vegetables add color to your meals.
+2. Seasonal fruits and vegetables add color to your meals.

 Fresh fruits and vegetables are in great supply during the fall season, so you have plenty of new dishes to make.
-Visit your local farmer’s market to stock up on the freshest picks from the season, such as apples, sweet potatoes, squash and pumpkins.
+Visit your local farmer’s market to stock up on the freshest picks from the season, such as apples, sweet potatoes, squash, and pumpkins.
 Be creative with this produce, such as roasting pumpkin seeds or making homemade applesauce.

-The cooler temps and drop in humidity make outdoor time more comfortable.
+3. Cooler temps and drop in humidity make outdoor time more comfortable.

 If you don’t enjoy the heat and humidity, the fall season is a nice break.
 You can spend more time outdoors without being uncomfortable or worrying about the dangers of heat stroke.
 Plus, all times of the day are comfortable.
 Enjoy a walk in the morning and a relaxing evening by the bonfire.

-You start following a routine again.
+4. You’ll start following a routine again.

-The fall foliage connects you to nature.
+5. The fall foliage connects you to nature.

 About Shari Corbitt